vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 Their obligation for providing liquidity under SLA is determined by their commitment from the beginning of the current epoch (so, in particular, for a new LP, it's 0).
 Second, at the beginning of the next epoch (after the rewards/penalties for present LPs have been evaluated), the commitment amount is noted, and the LP is expected to provide sufficient liquidity for the epoch.

-(*) The expectation is the end of the opening auction of the market.
-The LPs that submit commitment during the opening auction become the market LPs as soon as the opening auction ends.
+(*) The exception is the end of the opening auction of the market.
+The LPs that submit a commitment during the opening auction become the market LPs as soon as the opening auction ends.

 The fee for the market is only [updated at the epoch boundary using the "auction" mechanism set here](0042-LIQF-setting_fees_and_rewarding_lps.md).